Moderate Deviations of Triangle Counts in the Erd\H{o}s-R\'enyi Random Graph $G(n,m)$: The Lower Tail: Introduction

 The behaviour for the even cycle $C_4$ is more extreme, as a well known calculation using the Cauchy-Schwarz inequality shows that a deviation below $(1-\delta)\mu$ is \emph{impossible} for some $\delta=\Theta(n^{-1})$.
 The situation for other bipartite graphs may well be similar, and is related to Siderenko's conjecture~\cite{Sid}.

-On the other hand, large deviations are always possible for counts of non-bipartite graphs $H$, since there is always some probability that $G_m$ contains a linear sized complete bipartite subgraph, which causes there to be fewer than $(1-\delta)\mu$ copies of $H$ for some constant $\delta>0$.
+On the other hand, large deviations are always possible for counts of non-bipartite graphs $H$, since there is always some probability that $G_{(m)}$ contains a linear sized complete bipartite subgraph, which causes there to be fewer than $(1-\delta)\mu$ copies of $H$ for some constant $\delta>0$.
+Again, we refer the reader to Kozma and Samotij~\cite{KS} for a more details.

-The problem of lower tail moderate deviations, in the range across the range $n^{-1}\ll \delta\ll 1$, is wide open.
+The problem of lower tail moderate deviations, for general graphs $H$, in the range $n^{-1}\ll \delta\ll 1$, is wide open.
 And it would be of interest to determine the behaviour of lower tails of subgraph counts in general across this range.
 Related to the ``continuity'' question, we make the following conjecture -- there is a ``discontinuity'' in the lower tail log probability for the graph $H$, around $\delta=n^{-1}$, if and only if $H$ is triangle-free.
 Let $N_{H}(G)$ denote the number of copies of $H$ contained in $G$.
 Here is a more formal statement.

 \begin{conjecture} Let $p\in (0,1)$ be a constant, and let $m=p\binom{n}{2}$.
-Let $\mu_{H}=\Ex{N_H(G_m)}$.
+Let $\mu_{H}=\Ex{N_H(G_{(m)})}$.
 Then the function

 has a jump discontinuity at $\beta=-1$, if and only if $H$ is triangle-free. \end{conjecture}

 It may well be of interest to investigate similar lower tail problems for other discrete combinatorial problems, such as arithmetic progressions in uniform random sets.
 Some results may be found in~\cite{Irreg} and~\cite{Reg} for this model.
 We remark that lower tail probabilities are often much larger in the Binomial random model, see~\cite{JW}.